How Do You Handle Candidates Who Accept Offers but Don't Join? Seeking HR Advice

 Dear Sanjay,

 You should actually have a clause of acceptance or a last date of joining in the offer letter.
-And this joining date should be decided by the candidate.
-Ensure that the person joins you before the joining date and if s/he does not join then the clause in the offer letter will get invoked automatically and the offer will become void.
+This joining date should be decided by the candidate.
+Ensure that the person joins you before the joining date.
+If he or she does not join, then the clause in the offer letter will be invoked automatically, and the offer will become void.

-You can plan out something like this and re-draft the offer letter having the above provisions.
+You can plan something like this and redraft the offer letter with the above provisions.

 kaur